Mike Huff moved back to Oklahoma City in June after spending nearly 16 years in Houston.

 The oil and gas industry jobs have been created over a variety of career fields.

-Just five years ago, the concern among state and local leaders was that college graduates couldn’t find jobs in Oklahoma and were being forced to head to Texas or other states for employment.
+Just five years ago, the concern among state and local leaders was that college graduates couldn't find local jobs and were forced to head to Texas or other states for employment.

 That trend has been reversed as more graduates are staying in state and energy companies are recruiting from other areas, Agee said.